SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/rds.md

 ### 13. Amazon RDS - PostgreSQL Logs - Errors

-The **Amazon RDS - PostgreSQL Logs - Errors** dashboard provide details on error occuring on your PostgreSQL instance by keeping track of log severity using `postgresql.log`.
+The **Amazon RDS - PostgreSQL Logs - Errors** dashboard provide details on error occurring on your PostgreSQL instance by keeping track of log severity using `postgresql.log`.

 Use this dashboard to:
-* Obtain PostgreSQL log severity distribution along with error log log ditribution by database, user, and host.
+* Obtain PostgreSQL log severity distribution along with error log log distribution by database, user, and host.
 * Identify PostgreSQL log severity over time by user, host along with error event (fatal/error log level) outlier.
 * Obtain recent and top fatal and error events.
 * Obtain recent queries running into error with error message.